gitmehdis/SimplifiedAlphaEvolve/README.md

 We apply this to the online one-dimensional bin packing problem, a classic NP-hard task in which items arrive sequentially and must be placed into bins of given capacity without relocation, minimizing the total number of bins used.

 This toy implementation showcases the core invent/refine dynamics on standard bin-packing benchmarks such as OR3 and Weibull‑5k.
-By leveraging only modest computational resources (e.g., GPT-4.1-nano), it discovers a novel heuristic that closely matches the performance of the best heuristic identified in FunSearch (Romera-Paredes et al., 2024:
+By leveraging only modest computational resources (e.g., GPT-4.1-nano), it discovers a novel heuristic that nearly matches the performance of the best heuristic identified in FunSearch (Romera-Paredes et al., 2024:
 [paper](https://deepmind.google/discover/blog/funsearch-making-new-discoveries-in-mathematical-sciences-using-large-language-models/) and
-[code](https://github.com/google-deepmind/funsearch)), while exhibiting stronger generalization to unseen datasets.
+[code](https://github.com/google-deepmind/funsearch)) on OR3 dataset, while exhibiting stronger generalization to unseen datasets.

 ## Technical Report